-These and other changes to legislation and regulation in the United States, including the possibility of an Executive Order enacted by the President of the United States with negative consequences to our business, as well as similar changes in other jurisdictions may indicate an increasing risk for companies operating in the exploration and production stage of the mining industry to be subject to increasing taxes on operations.
+At the federal level, over recent years, legislation has been introduced on numerous occasions that would amend the General Mining Law, by among other things, imposing royalties on gross proceeds of hardrock minerals mined on public lands.
+So far, these proposals have not been enacted, but these, and similar initiatives in other jurisdictions, indicate an increasing risk for companies operating in the exploration and production stage of the mining industry, to be subject to increasing taxes or other levies on operations.
 The Corporation's activities and financial results may be adversely impacted by these and other changes.